particle-iot/device-os/README.md

 This is the main source code repository of the Spark Core firmware libraries.

-*Photon users:* This firmware branch is _not_ yet updated for the Photon; For the latest (0.4.0) firmware that is compatible with the Photon, please switch to the [develop branch](https://github.com/spark/firmware/tree/develop).
+*Photon users:* This firmware branch is _not_ yet updated for the Photon;
+For the latest (0.4.3) firmware that is compatible with the Photon, please switch to the [latest branch](https://github.com/spark/firmware/tree/latest).

 This firmware depends on two other libraries: the [Spark Common Library](http://www.github.com/spark/core-common-lib) and the [Spark Communication Library](http://www.github.com/spark/core-communication-lib)